 Figure 15 displays yet a different pattern.
-On the second scale, fronting-with-inversiontype interrogatives received ratings similar to in-situ-type interrogatives, and F-type yielded lower ratings overall.
-Even though they are rated "better French" than in-situ sentences, fronting + ESK sentences overall seem to not be suitable for many contexts.
-Also to be noted, there is no difference here between fronting-with-inversion and in-situ sentences in terms of suitability, which contrasts with what was observed in Experiment 2.
-One explanation could be that the presence of fronting + ESK sentences in the stimuli made the difference between fronting-with-inversion and in-situ less salient to participants.
+On the second scale, fronting-with-inversion-type interrogatives received ratings similar to in-situ-type interrogatives, and F-type yielded lower ratings overall.
+Although they are rated "better French" than in-situ sentences, fronting + ESK sentences generally seem not to be suitable for many contexts.
+It can also be noted that there is no difference here between fronting-with-inversion and in-situ sentences in terms of suitability, which contrasts with what was observed in Experiment 2.
+A possible explanation could be that the presence of fronting + ESK sentences in the stimuli made the difference between fronting-with-inversion and in-situ less salient to participants.